-The divergence of the actual distribution of the investments from the benchmark weighting for each fund will be monitored by the Fund's investment managers while the divergence from the overall benchmark will be monitored by the Trustees.
-Any deviation from the target asset allocations will be discussed periodically with the investment consultant.
+The divergence of the actual distribution of the investments from the benchmark weighting for each applicable fund will be monitored by the Plan's investment managers.
+The divergence from the overall benchmark will be monitored by the Trustees and will be discussed with the investment consultant when necessary.